 Starting the adoption process is a scary first step.
+And there are challenges in domestic infant adoption.

 Jumping into domestic infant adoption made our heads spin.
 Was this the right path for us?
 My decision-making process was not very scientific.
 I simply made choices based on who contacted me the soonest.
-For the first time in my life I did not overanalyze decisions.
+For the first time in my life, I did not overanalyze decisions.
 Which agency?
 Who called me first.
 Who did our home study?
 Whoever could meet with us soonest.
 How fast could I get our home study completed?
-How quick were waiting families matched within the agency we chose?
+How quickly were waiting families matched within the agency we chose?
 Once my husband gave the go-ahead to adopt, I wanted that ball not just rolling, but dashing head over heels down the hill.

 On the flip side, I realize how crazy that was!
 What was I thinking?
 How did I not completely investigate agencies?
 I did ask for feedback from other families who had used our agency, but I didn’t really look at other agencies.
 The financial aspect made me gasp, but we still moved forward.
-We had some hardcore “no’s” in our home study, but for the most part we were open to anything.
+We had some hardcore “no’s” in our home study, but for the most part, we were open to anything.
 Bring our baby girl on!
 Thinking back, all I can do is shake my head at our naive selves.
 Adoption is not for the faint of heart, for sure!

 Many things come into play with domestic infant adoption: Choosing an agency, the cost, the waiting, questions about drug and alcohol exposure and mental illness within the family, screening for scams, determining a degree of openness, identifying parameters that you are willing to accept or not such as gender, race, cigarette exposure.
 The decisions are endless and your choices can sometimes limit your opportunities.
 You will find yourself doing a lot of soul-searching.
 And paperwork.

 Do you want a private agency or a public one?
 An attorney or a facilitator?
-Different states have different laws regulating termination of parental rights, the type of professionals you can work with, and the amount of advertising you can do in looking for an adoption connection.
+Different states have different laws regulating the termination of parental rights, the type of professionals you can work with, and the amount of advertising you can do in looking for an adoption connection.
 These need to be looked at.
 Do you agree to expenses for the expectant mom?
 Will you be responsible for her hospital bills?
 Her medical care?
 Or lack of it?
 What steps need to be taken to involve the expectant father in relinquishing rights?
 So many steps need to be covered.
 Do you have the right players in line to protect you?

 One of the unique parts of adoption is the backstory about what brought you to this door you are running through.
 What unique challenges brought you here?
 Family balancing?
 Infertility?
 You’ve always dreamed of adopting?